Sombode/Obsidian-Vault/School/Economics/Basic Economic Concepts.md

 ### Normative Economics
 Value judgements, what does X mean?
 More speculation.
 What is good, what is bad?
 > ex.
 Gas prices are $3.67/gallon, *which is too high and will make people drive less.*
-## Ceteris Paribus
-As life can be so convoluted and complex, focusing on one variable as dynamic and treating everything else as a static constant helps make better sense of things.
-> ex.
-What happens to X when Y changes?

-## Scarcity
-> There's no such thing as a free lunch.

-Scarcity is fundamental to economics, choices must be made.
-With limited resources, better decisions must be made to make with do with what you have.
-Time is one of the most scarce/precious resources.

 ## Pitfalls to Objectivity
 - Bias